mauro3/CORDS/lectures/documentation.md

 ### Take home messages
+- Good documentation helps maintain the long-term memory of a project.
+-  if you have a choice between documenting tricky code and refactoring the code so that it’s less tricky, you’ll often find that refactoring code pays off over the long term.
+-  more productive to write unit tests that lock in how the code works than to explain how the code should work in words.
 - Types of documentation include: literal, API, and tutorial/example
 - Literal Documentation lives outside the code and explains the big picture ideas of the project and how to get it ste up
 - API documentation lives in docstrings within the code and explains how to use functions in detail